sellmenn/Minefield/readme.md

 During initialization of a Field object, when create_field() is called:

 An empty table represented by lists is generated and stored in the map attribute, with empty coordinates represented as 0.
-Mines, represented by 'X', are stored in the map attribute, as well as in the mines attribute.
+Mines, represented by 'X', are stored in the map attribute, as well as in their coordinates in the mines attribute.

 When mark_field(coordinate, marker) is called:
 The provided coordinate is marked with the marker in the corresponding position within the map attribute.
 In this project's implementation, an agent's path is represented by 1s.

 When reset_field() is called:
 Within the map attribute, any coordinate that contains neither 0 nor 'X' is reset to 0 by calling the unmark_field function.

 ### solver.py